 Look: Jerry Rice Hits Charles Barkley Where It Hurts With Instagram Photo

-In recent weeks, it's fair to say that NBA on TNT analyst Charles Barkley hasn't exactly endeared himself to Warriors fans or the city of San Francisco.
-It's gotten to the point where fans are actually throwing things at him live on-air.
+In recent weeks, it’s fair to say Inside the NBA analyst Charles Barkley hasn’t exactly won over Warriors fans or the city of San Francisco.
+It’s gotten to the point where fans are actually throwing things at him while he is live on the air.

-Former 49ers wide receiver Jerry Rice is apparently getting in on the act as well.
-Rice, clearly fed up with Barkley's slander of both the Warriors and their home town, went after the former NBA MVP where he's most vulnerable, posting a photo of the championship rings he won playing in San Francisco.
+Former San Francisco 49ers wide receiver Jerry Rice is apparently getting in on the act, as well.
+Rice, seemingly fed up with Barkley’s criticisms of the Warriors and their hometown, went after the former NBA MVP where he’s most vulnerable.

 Rice took to Instagram to post a photo of the three Super Bowl championships he won with the 49ers, and included his Hall of Fame ring on top.
 He reminded Barkley that he never won a title during his NBA career.